oracle/node-oracledb/doc/api.md

 12.2, then the value of the `poolPingInterval` attribute described below is ignored and no explicit ping is executed.

-With Oracle client 12.1 and earlier, when a pool [`getConnection()`](#getconnectionpool) is called and the connection has been idle in the pool for at least `60` seconds then an internal "ping" will be performed first to check the aliveness of the connection.
-At the cost of some overhead for infrequently accessed connection pools, connection pinging improves the chance a pooled connection is valid when it is used because indentifed un-unusable connections will not be returned to the application by `getConnection()`.
+With Oracle client 12c and earlier, when a pool [`getConnection()`](#getconnectionpool) is called and the connection has been idle in the pool for at least `60` seconds then an internal "ping" will be performed first to check the aliveness of the connection.
+At the cost of some overhead for infrequently accessed connection pools, connection pinging improves the chance a pooled connection is valid when it is used because identified un-unusable connections will not be returned to the application by `getConnection()`.